 You Don’t Need Venture Capital or a Billionaire Angel Investor

-The tech bubble we’re surrounded in right now along with shows like Shark Tank has propagated a belief that the only way to start a company, or grow a company, is through raising round after round of venture capital or the investment from a super rich angel investor.
+The tech bubble we’re surrounded with right now along with shows like Shark Tank has propagated a belief that the only way to start or grow a company is through raising round after round of venture capital or the investment from a super-rich angel investor.
 Of the hundreds of thousands of new companies formed in the United States each year, the vast majority do not receive funding from venture capitalists.
-Look around you and there’s thousands of successful businesses, whether it’s the restaurant in your city with six locations, the plumbing company with 100 employees, or the person importing from China, they all started with no venture capital.
+Look around you.
+There are thousands of successful businesses, whether it’s the restaurant in your city with six locations, the plumbing company with 100 employees, or the person importing from China.
+They all started with no venture capital.

-Now the bad news is that unfortunately most businesses need some capital to start.
-But often this money is far less than entrepreneurs imagine.
-Most people can start a business importing from china for $2000 or less.
+Now the bad news is that most businesses need some capital to start.
+But often, this money is far less than entrepreneurs imagine.
+Most people can start a business importing from China for $2,000 or less.
 And the vast majority of most types of businesses can be started with money that you can beg, borrow, and steal from friends, family, and *gasp* credit cards.
 And if you do need more capital, whether it be from an investor or bank, both are much more attracted to entrepreneurs who have scrapped their way to some initial wins without necessarily a ton of money.
-Access to large amounts of capital should affect your velocity and acceleration, not whether you can move off of the ground or not.
+Access to large amounts of capital should affect your velocity and acceleration, not whether you can get off the ground or not.

 Your Company Doesn’t Need to Make Billions of Dollars and Conquer the World

 When venture capitalists invest in a company, they need that company to be mammoth.
-A $5 million dollar company generating $500,000 of profit is of little interest to most venture capitalists.
-For me?
+A $5 million-dollar company generating $500,000 of profit is of little interest to most venture capitalists.
+But for me?
 I’d be more than happy pocketing $500,000 a year!
-Venture capitalists notoriously HATE lifestyle businesses and they’re also not fans of “small businesses” with a few employees and low single digit 7 figure revenues.
-The vast majority of companies, many very successful, fall into either the lifestyle business or “small business” category and there’s nothing wrong with this.
+Venture capitalists notoriously HATE lifestyle businesses, and they’re also not fans of “small businesses” with a few employees and low 7-figure revenues.
+The vast majority of companies, many very successful, fall into either the lifestyle business or small business category, and there’s nothing wrong with this.

 There’s No Silver Bullet for Your Company or Idea

-Mark Cuban has dozens upon dozens of other entrepreneurs he’s invested in and entrepreneurs would be lucky to get more than a few sporadic minutes of his advice.
+Mark Cuban has dozens upon dozens of other entrepreneurs he’s invested in, and entrepreneurs would be lucky to get more than a few sporadic minutes of his advice.
 Ultimately, he expects the entrepreneur to do almost all of the grunt work.
-And the same applies for your business, Shark Tank or no Shark Tank.
-Ultimately you need to do the work.
+And the same applies to your business, Shark Tank or no Shark Tank.
+Ultimately, you need to do the work.
 There’s no person, no app, no Gary Vaynerchuk motivational video, and no online course that is going to do the hard work and sweat equity for you.

 Dave Bryant has been importing from China for over 10 years and has started numerous product brands.
 He sold his multi-million dollar ecommerce business in 2016 and create another 7-figure business within 18 months.
 He’s also a former Amazon warehouse employee of one week.